Administering the Deceased's Estate

 Proof of no more skeletons in the closet

 A closet free of any skeletons means a job well done by the executor or administrator of the estate!
 They have fully executed the estate of the deceased.
-This pauses the question; what kind of evidence does the Court want to see before burying the affairs of the deceased?
+This poses the question; what kind of evidence does the Court want to see before burying the affairs of the deceased?

 Duty of the Court in Finalizing Estate Administration